 1. Series Circuit

-The circuit consists of various elements in a single path for flowing same electrical current is known “Series Circuit”.
+The circuit consists of various elements in a single path for flowing the same electrical current is known as ‘Series Circuit’.

-In the series circuit, the same current flowing through the elements ( may be a source or load element)
+In the series circuit, the same current flowing through each electrical component (maybe a source or load element).

 2. Parallel Circuit

-The number of elements is connected in parallel form is called “Parallel Circuit”.
+The number of elements is connected in parallel form in an electrical circuit is called ‘Parallel Circuit’.

 Basic Electrical Circuit Concepts

-The various paths of the circuit which consist of only one circuit element between two terminal is known as “Branch”.
+A different path of the circuit which consists of only one circuit element between two terminal is known as ‘Branch’.

 A point at which two or more elements are joints together at a single point is called ‘Node’.
 A node refers to two or more branches.

-Mesh is types of the loop.
+Mesh is typed of the loop.
 But loop does not occur in the mesh.
 All meshes are loops and all loops do not mesh.

-In this tutorial, I try to cover all sources, load, the circuit element, electrical circuit concept with an examples.
+So, in this tutorial, I try to cover all sources, load, the circuit element, electrical circuit concept with an examples.

-If you have any query, feel free to write in the comment section below.
+If you have any queries, feel free to write in the comment section below.

 Thanks for Reading!